PDS Logo, the Tree of Life

 Thais Gibson

-What is the Father Wound?
+• What the Father Wound is

 The Father Wound refers to the emotional, mental, and psychological wounds that come from a dysfunctional, abusive, or neglectful father-child relationship.